Communication-Efficient Federated Optimization over Semi-Decentralized Networks

 \end{assump}

-In addition, we assume that the local stochastic gradient $\bg_i$ is an unbiased estimate with a bounded variance, which is widely used in the literature \cite{chen2021accelerating,wang2022accelerating,guo2022hybrid,ge2023gradient,ana21gt,zhao2022beer}. \begin{assump}[Unbiased gradient and bounded variance] For every agent $i\in[n]$, the local stochastic gradient $\bg_i$ is unbiased, \ie, $ \E [\bg_i] = \nabla f_i(\bx_i)$, and there exists a constant $\sigma\ge 0$ s.t.
+In addition, we assume that the local stochastic gradient $\bg_i$ is an unbiased estimate with a bounded variance, which is widely used in the literature \cite{chen2021accelerating,wang2022accelerating,guo2022hybrid,ge2023gradient,ana21gt,zhao2022beer}. \begin{assump}[Bounded variance] For every agent $i\in[n]$, there exists a constant $\sigma\ge 0$ s.t.